How WEIRD is Usable Privacy and Security Research? (Extended Version): Conclusion

 \section{Conclusion}

-The goal of this study was to understand the geographic diversity of recruited participants in UPS (usable privacy and security) and trends in methodologies and research topics.
-Throughout our comprehensive literature review with 715 UPS papers, we unveiled that UPS papers are highly skewed towards Western participant samples (78.89\%).
-Unfortunately, this skew is higher than that in HCI (human-computer interaction).
+The goal of this study was to understand the geographic diversity of recruited participants in usable privacy and security (UPS) and the characteristics of the methodologies and research topics.
+Throughout our comprehensive literature review of 715 UPS papers, we unveiled that UPS papers are highly skewed towards Western participant samples (78.89\%).
+Unfortunately, this skew is higher than that in human-computer interaction (HCI; 73.13\%).
 Moreover, the percentage of non-Western participant samples in UPS papers between 2017–2021 decreased (25.00\% to 20.77\%, 0.83x).
 This implies that more significant efforts should be made in UPS to address this geographic diversity issue.
-We provided the recommendations for making UPS research less WEIRD (western, educated, industrialized, rich, and democratic): facilitating replications, improving reproducibility for replication studies, addressing issues of study and recruiting methods, diversifying authors, and setting future research topics.
+We provided the recommendations for making UPS research less WEIRD (Western, Educated, Industrialized, Rich, and Democratic): facilitating replications, addressing geographic and linguistic issues of study and recruiting methods, and setting future research topics.
 We hope that our findings and recommendations encourage the growing UPS community to further diversify and become more inclusive.